Doctor insights on:

 I go to my physical every year and all is fine.
 I've gotten greatly overwhelmed reading about indolent serious conditions.
 Do I need to check myself head to toe all the time?
 Then why trust prevention

-Glad to hear you: Are enjoying good health.
+Glad to hear you: are enjoying good health.
 Please do not obsess about your health.
 Life is about probabilities.
 Having regular check ups and leading a healthy lifestyle lowers the probability of illness but no one can totally eliminate it.
 Peace and good health. ...Read more

-Fvc 92 fev1 88 fev1/fvc 84 one year later fvc 93 fev1 83 fev1/fvc 87.Should I be concerned that the fev1 has declined?
+Fvc 92 fev1 88 fev1/fvc 84 one year later fvc 93 fev1 83 fev1/fvc 87.Should i be concerned that the fev1 has declined?
 No change post bronch.

 No: Not sure what the underlying disease is (probably asthma).
 There are some normal variations when you do repeat pulmonary function testing.
 Drop from 88 to 83 is not concerning and could be just normal variation.
 Depending on the underlying disease process, ongoing monitoring will give better information about the trend.
 Trend is more important than one random reading. ...Read moreSee 1 more doctor answer

 If my 3 year year old gets an ear infection from a prior bronchial infection, does that automatically mean it was bacterial?
 Could it have been viral?